 Is cremation allowed in Jewish Tradition?

 It's a simple question with a complicated answer.
 Any discussion around cremation and Judaism is dangerous ground for a Jewish funeral home.
-For Feldman Mortuary, we risk offending the observant Denver Jewish community with which we have such close ties and supports us so much, or offending the general Denver community which feels this type of disposition is appropriate.
-Based on long consultation with members of the Denver community—followers of many faiths—we offer our perspective:
+Based on long consultation with members of the Denver community—followers of many faiths— we offer our perspective:

-While cremation is not technically allowed or encouraged, cremation has been chosen by some of our Denver Jewish community members.
+While anything other than burial is technically allowed or encouraged, other options have been chosen by some of our Denver Jewish community members.
 We believe those families should be served with the same compassion and sincerity by the Jewish funeral home and their Jewish clergy.
-There are rabbis and cantors of various movements in our tradition that will officiate at memorial services and celebrations of life where cremation is chosen.
+New methods, such as body composting and water cremation are much gentler on the body and are done with great respect.

 Does Feldman Mortuary Offer Cremation Services?

 Yes.
-We feel it is important to support all the families of our Denver Jewish community and families across the Denver metro area without judgment or critique of their disposition decisions.
+We feel it is important to support all the families of our Denver Jewish community and families across the Denver metro area without judgment of their decisions.

-However, we feel it is appropriate to discuss, educate and inform our families, and strongly recommend taking the time to understand this final decision.
+We discuss, educate and inform our families about these options, while taking the time to understand this final decision.
 We encourage families to use local rabbis, the internet, responsa (Jewish literature on the subject) and commentary from various movements to make an informed choice.
-Below are links to articles and discussion about Judaism and cremation.
+Below are links to articles and discussion about Judaism and alternatives to burial.